duvholt/memorizer/README.md

 - Correct answer combo
 - Random question which will select an unanswered question if possible
 - Keyboard support
-  - Left/right arrows for previous/next question
+  - Left/right arrows (or a/d) for previous/next question
   - 1, 2, 3, 4 to select answer
-  - Space to answer
+  - Space (or q) to answer
-- Currently supports the following courses:
-  - TDT4110 (IT Grunnkurs)
-  - TIØ4258 (Teknologiledelse)
-  - MFEL1010 (Innføring i medisin for ikke-medisinere)
-  - HLS0001 (Psykosomatikk og helsepsykologi)
-- Works pretty decent on mobile thanks to Bootstrap 3
+  - r to load a random question

 Installation